separc/3commas-ftx-triggers/README.md

 5. Run the `Py3c_triggers.py` script to let the fun begin.

 More details on all the config settings, how the script works, and how to run continuously without leaving your computer on 24/7, will follow soon.

+Note: It happens that the trigger script crashes sometime (due to bad network, connetion errors, etc).
+In order, to run continuously the script and restart it automatically when it crashes, it is possible to run it as a service on a linux machine (or other OS as desired).
+See Py3c_triggers.service for an exemple of a service file to be used on a RaspberryPi.